Al Goodman (singer): Singing career

-The Moments left Stang Records in 1979, citing creative differences with Joe and Sylvia Robinson, and signed up with Polydor Records as Ray, Goodman & Brown, due to Stang Records owning the rights to the group's original name.
-With Polydor, the trio again had a chart-topping R&B hit with "Special Lady".
-The Billboard Book of American Singing Groups credited the group as having "left a noticeable mark on contemporary soul music" with 28 songs making the R&B charts and 11 hits on the pop charts.
-Terry Stewart of the Rock and Roll Hall of Fame and Museum credit them as "one of those transitional tight-harmony love-ballad groups from the '60s that paved the way out of the doo-wop era to become one of the leaders of R&B for nearly two decades".
+The Moments left Stang Records in 1979, citing creative differences with Joe and Sylvia Robinson, and signed with Polydor Records as Ray, Goodman & Brown, due to Stang Records retaining the rights to the group's original name.
+With Polydor, the trio scored another chart-topping R&B hit with “Special Lady”, co-written alongside Walter Lee Morris — the group’s guitarist, arranger, and musical director from 1970 through the mid-1980s, who contributed under the pseudonym “Lee Walter” and led All Platinum Records’ in-house studio band The Rimshots.
+Morris served as Goodman’s primary writing partner across both the Moments and Ray, Goodman & Brown eras; Goodman later described him as “the 4th wheel in our harmonies”, noting he was instrumental in shaping the group’s recordings and vocal backgrounds. ‘‘The Billboard Book of American Singing Groups’’ credited the group as having “left a noticeable mark on contemporary soul music” with 28 songs making the R&B charts and 11 hits on the pop charts.
+Terry Stewart of the Rock and Roll Hall of Fame and Museum credited them as “one of those transitional tight-harmony love-ballad groups from the ’60s that paved the way out of the doo-wop era to become one of the leaders of R&B for nearly two decades”.

 The group recorded many of their songs at the Sugar Hill Records (formerly All Platinum) studio in Englewood, which was gutted by a fire in 2002 that destroyed many of the master tapes of their recordings.
 Goodman said the fire cost him $500,000 saying "I just stood there and watched 30 or 40 years of my life go by".